French Marines in Canada, 1683–1715: Strength

 The original 150 marines of 1683 increased the next year to 500, and with the arrival of governor Denonville, bringing an additional 300 men, reached a strength of 800 marines in 1685.
 Two years later an additional 800 marines arrived from France.
 In 1688 the required strength was 1,750 other ranks, although due to losses the actual strength was 1,418.
-The 35 substrenght companies were consolidated to 28, with 50 other ranks in each.
+The 35 substrength companies were consolidated to 28, with 50 other ranks in each.
 A reduction from 50 to 30 men per company took place in 1699, reducing the required strength to 840 other ranks.

 The actual strength were always somewhat lower than the required strength.
 Officer's billets were always filled, but the actual number of private marines were almost always lower than the required strength.
 With the reduction of the number of companies from 1689, there were a small surplus of officers from the reduced companies, serving as extra officers.